DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 #### DATASET MAPPING PROMPTS
 * dataset id: can be found in the URL of the dataset detail page in the Domo instance. `https://[customer].domo.com/datasources/[dataset id]/details/overview`
-* dataset alias: the alias your app will use when requesting data from Domo
+* dataset alias: the alias your app will use when requesting data from Domo.
+Make sure it has no spaces or special characters.

 **Note**: Be sure to complete the field mapping portion in the `manifest.json`.
 Refer to the [manifest](../Guides/manifest.md#mapping) reference docs for more details on data mapping.